-The syllabus starts with an introduction to the overall legal system of Botswana such as the court system and sources of law, including human rights legislation.
+The syllabus starts with an introduction to the overall legal system of Botswana such as the court system and sources of law.
 It then leads into the area of the law of obligations including contracts and delict, which underpin business transactions generally.

 The syllabus then covers a range of specific legal areas relating to various aspects of business of most concern to finance professionals.
 These are the law relating to employment and the law relating to companies.
-These laws include the formation and constitution of companies, the financing of companies and types of capital, and the day to day management, the administration and regulation of companies and legal aspects of companies facing difficulty or in crisis.
+These laws include the formation and constitution of companies, the financing of companies and types of capital, and the day to day management, the administration and regulation of companies and legal aspects of insolvency law.

 The final section links back to all the previous areas.
-This section deals with corporate governance, ethics and ethical behaviour relating to business including criminal law.
+This section deals with corporate fraudulent and criminal behaviour.